finn-no/Nomad-introduction-on-Schibsted-Tech-Day/README.md

 > npm run develop
 ```

-Now you can change the presentation and every change will be reloaded
+Now when you change the presentation, every change will be reloaded
 automatically in the browser.

 ### Deploy the presentation to GitHub Pages